Red Sox vs. Diamondbacks Player Props Betting Odds

 Carroll Stats

-- Corbin Carroll has 47 hits with 14 doubles, a triple, seven home runs, 22 walks and 17 RBI.
-He's also stolen 14 bases.
+- Corbin Carroll has collected 48 hits with 14 doubles, a triple, seven home runs and 22 walks.
+He has driven in 17 runs with 14 stolen bases.

-- Carroll has picked up at least one hit in two straight games.
-During his last five outings he is batting .368 with three doubles, a home run, four walks and three RBI.
+- Carroll enters this matchup looking to extend his three-game hit streak.
+In his last five games he is hitting .316 with three doubles, a home run, four walks and two RBI.

 Carroll Recent Games